aesom-e/attendance/readme.md

 ### Using the site

-Reboot the pi and wait for the LCD display to show the macine's ip
+Reboot the pi and wait for the LCD to show the machine's ip

 It should look like 192.168.x.x